The SkyQuest is a long-time favorite of mine and for many others, as a good first-buy telescope.

 - Focal Ratio: f/5.9

 - Eyepieces Included: 25 mm

-Our Verdict: Even with the limited accessories, the SkyQuest XT8 offers excellent potential and is one of our best rated telescopes under $500.
+Our Verdict: Even with the limited accessories, in my opinion the SkyQuest XT8 offers excellent potential and is one of our best rated telescopes under $500.
 Its optically and mechanically up to par with modern expectations and actually lacks nothing compared to other more expensive 8” Dobs.
 For its simplicity, price, and accurate imaging, it’s still a winning buy.

 Who is the Orion SkyQuest XT8 Classic Dobsonian Best Suited to?

 I think the XT8 is exceptionally well-suited to the beginner astronomer.
 It’s easy to use and setup, and its visibility will be breathtaking to the beginner stargazer.
 In the same manner, it’s also suitable to the intermediate stargazer who wants to upgrade from their entry-level telescope.
 The greater detail without the loss of ease-of-use is a great benefit.